hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ## Selecting data using indexes and sequences

 When analyzing data, we often want to **partition the data so that we are only working with selected columns or rows.** A data frame or data matrix is simply a collection of vectors combined together.
-So let's begin with vectors, and then extend those concepts to dataframes.
+So let's begin with vectors and how to access differnt elements, and then extend those concepts to dataframes.

 ### Vectors